oSoc20/FRISteam/README.md

 ``GET`` request:
 It will serve the html file with all documentation of the project.

-## Maintenance
+## MAINTENANCE
-To compare our enriched keywords to the other keywords in the entire system we use the "./Utils/researchoutput_uuid_keywords.csv" file.
-The functions to read from this file are in "./Utils/csv_reader.py".
-This is used in "./Strategies/NetworkRelation/keyword_dictionary.py" to write two dictionaries to json files for memoization purposes.
+To compare our enriched keywords to the other keywords in the entire system we use the ``./Utils/researchoutput_uuid_keywords.csv`` file.
+The functions to read from this file are in ``./Utils/csv_reader.py``.
+This is used in ``./Strategies/NetworkRelation/keyword_dictionary.py`` to write two dictionaries to json files for memoization purposes.
-To maintain this, update the csv file and the functions in "csv_reader.py" and run the "compose_keyword_dictionary" function in "./Strategies/NetworkRelation/keyword_dictionary.py".
+To maintain this, update the csv file and the functions in ``csv_reader.py`` and run the "compose_keyword_dictionary" function in ``./Strategies/NetworkRelation/keyword_dictionary.py``.
 This should re-generate the two dictionary jsons.

 ## UNIT TESTING
-All unit tests are in "./Tests".
-The test names all start with "test_" and they use the python unittest framework.
+All unit tests are in ``./Tests``.
+The test names all start with ``test_`` and they use the python unittest framework.